KrynxtioN/Redfield-Apocalypse/README.md

 **Redfield Apocalypse** is a Zombie Apocalypse game mode for **Multi Theft Auto**, originally developed in 2018 and 2019.
 After several years of being unavailable, it is now being re-released.

-In this game, you face hordes of zombies, survive, and grow stronger.
+In this gamemode, you face hordes of zombies, survive, and grow stronger.
 Here’s what you can do:

 - **Fight and survive:** Kill zombies to earn experience, money, and other rewards.
 - **Level up and progress:** Gain experience to unlock new weapons, features, and abilities.